 The new £1.1m facility takes Stiller’s overall investment in the last two years to £5.6m, during a time when several neighbouring businesses are also expanding.

 Mr Stiller said: “Aycliffe Business Park is on the up, there’s no question about it, and we’re feeling the benefit of the upturn in our industry.

 “But we’re not the only companies in our business community which is expanding.
 We have the likes of DPE, Gestamp Tallent, 3M, Finley Structures and Ebac all expanding and there’s definitely a feel-good factor.

 “We have a 10-year plan to invest in the business, both in terms of our equipment, our people, our property and new land.

 “We’re very much a three-faceted business, but each side of the company complement one another.

 “We’ve invested heavily in land and property in the last two years and some of that has been turned into warehousing, where we store items for our clients.
-The third arm to the business is clearly the distribution, so it’s easy to see how all three sides work hand-in-hand.
+The third arm of the business is clearly the distribution, so it’s easy to see how all three sides work hand-in-hand.